 Numerous clinical studies have found that with a doula who provides continuous support during labor, women have shorter labors, fewer complications , and fewer cesareans.
 Women are also less likely to need pitocin (a labor-inducing drug), drugs for pain relief including an epidural, and forceps or vacuum extraction.
 They are also more likely to be satisfied with their birth experience.
 Research shows that all women should be allowed and encouraged to have continuous support during labour.

-The ancient tradition of wise women caring and guiding other women in the journey through birth is making a comeback.
 In an increasingly high-tech environment, birth doulas are gaining popularity with expectant parents and quickly becoming an integral part of the maternity healthcare team.

 The word “doula” comes from ancient Greek and today refers to a woman trained and experienced in childbirth who provides continuous physical, emotional, and informational support to the mother before, during, and immediately after childbirth.
 The terms “birth assistant” or “labor assistant” are sometimes used as synonyms for “doula” but usually refer to women who assist midwives and perform medical tasks such as vaginal exams, monitor fetal heart tones and provide labor support.